mutalisk999/Stratum-Scrypt-Jane/README.md

 #Installation

-The installation of this *stratum-mining-litecoin* can be found in the INSTALL.md file.
+The installation of this *stratum-mining-dashcoin* can be found in the INSTALL.md file.

 #Contact
-I try to stay in #stratum-mining-litecoin on freenode.
+I try to stay in #stratum-mining-dashcoin on freenode.
 I am more responsive to requests made through github.

 #Credits